M. Karunanidhi: Cabinet Minister of state

+Later career as DMK President

-First term as Chief minister (1969–1971)
+First term as Chief minister,1969

 On 3 February 1969, the existing chief minister Annadurai died of cancer.
 On 9 February 1969, the DMK's MLAs chose Karunanidhi to lead the party with help of M. G. Ramachandran who his long-time friend.
 He was also chosen as the DMK's legislative assembly leader.
 Karunanidhi was appointed chief minister on 10 February 1969, the next day and was sworn in by Governor Sardar Ujjal Singh.
 Members of the DMK selected him as the leader of the DMK on 27 July 1969, a position that had been kept vacant during Annadurai's tenure in honour of Periyar.

 The six Ministers of Annadurai's Cabinet were kept by Karunanidhi.
 In addition to his own ministries, Karunanidhi took on the ministries of late Annadurai and Nedunchezhiyan, who had refused to join his cabinet.

 He once found himself in a difficult situation in the state Assembly when members of the Congress party and Rajagopalachari's Swatantra Party hammered him and his amateur ministers with hard questions.
 Swatantra Party MP HV Hande described his new government as 'third rate.'
 Karunanidhi sprang up and exclaimed, 'Sorry, this is not third-rate government', This is a fourth-rate government."
 The house was startled for a few minutes.
 Some people believed Karunanidhi had admitted to the government's incompetence.
 Then Karunanidhi indicated that his government of Shudras, the lowest caste in the caste hierarchy which enraged the opposition.